LourensCDA/python-test-email/README.md

 App to test if e-mail address is valid, using dig and telnet.

-Basic idea came from (https://youtu.be/qmIlg8qmVaQ)[https://youtu.be/qmIlg8qmVaQ]
+Basic idea came from [How to Check if an Email Address Exists (without sending anything)](https://youtu.be/qmIlg8qmVaQ])

 ## Pipenv